“Civilised and friendly stripped-stone pub with enjoyable food and good wine choice.” by The Good Pub Guide

 Last order for food at 2 pm; last order for drinks at 2:30 pm

-Closed Sunday evenings, bank holiday evenings, Christmas Day evening and Boxing Day.
+Closed Wednesdays, Sunday evenings, bank holiday evenings, Christmas Day evening and Boxing Day.

 NB!
-We'll be closed on Wednesdays starting from the 13th of September 2017
+We are closed on Wednesdays starting from the 13th of September 2017

 The Oxford Arms is an award-winning XIX century dining pub in Oxfordshire run by chef patron Bryn Jones since 2003.